QRX53/q-public/README.md

 # Clone (or download the repo), and head over to the `/dwn` folder.
 Double click that executable.
 Once the process is done, you can delete the cloned or downloaded repo.

+# To quick start, double click the executable you just downloaded, and wait for it to be installed.
+Once installed, run `q --create helloworld`, and a brand new q project will be created for you.
+To run it, use `q helloworld`.

 **OBJECTS**

 - Objects are subsets of classes